Auditory processing disorders

 This situation may be improved by training the child to develop stronger auditory processing skills or by modifying the environment, for example by changing to another school with a different teaching method.

-Addressing biochemical balance through appropriate diet and supplements may also help these children.
+A referral to an integrative doctor to address biochemical balance through appropriate diet and supplements may also help these children.